guidebooks/store/guidebooks/ml/ray/cluster/choose/kubernetes.md

     export RAY_KUBE_CLUSTER_NAME=${choice}
     ```

-=== "Nevermind, apparently I do not have any active Ray clusters"
+=== "Cancel"
-    No Ray clusters were found.
+    Nevermind, I don't see my Ray cluster in the list.
     ```shell
     # Indicate an early exit to madwizard
     exit 90